ezrec/BrundleFab-firmware/README.md

 * Tools 1..16 are the ink sprayers
 * Tool 20 is the fuser (heat lamp)
 * Tool 21 is the recoating blade/roller
+* Tool 22 is the bed thermal sensor

 ## GCode